amitsinghbhadouriya/Python-work/Introduction_to_python/ch-3/Questions/question-readme.md

 <h2>Question-4</h2>
 <p>You are given a list of subjects for students.
 Assume one classroom is required for 1 subject.
 How many classrooms are needed by all students.<br>
 "python", "java", "C++", "python", "javaScript", "java", "python", "java", "C++", "C"</p>

+<h2>Question-5</h2>
+<p>Write a program to enter marks of 3 subjects from the user and store them in a dictionary.
+Start with an empty dictionary and add one by one.
+Use subject name as key and marks as value.</p>